Source: Hindustan Construction Co. Ltd (HCC)

 -- (Business Wire India)

-HCC is a leading engineering, construction and infrastructure development company with a rich heritage of experience.
-The company specializes in large-scale infrastructure development deploying new age construction technologies.
-The Company has managed and executed several technically complex and high value projects across segments like transportation, hydro & nuclear power generation, marine, irrigation & water supply projects as well as integrated urban development and management.
-(Please visit: www.hccindia.com)
+HCC is a leading construction and infrastructure development company with a rich heritage of experience.
+The company specializes in large-scale infrastructure development and developing new age construction technologies.
+The Company has managed and executed several technically complex and high value projects across segments like transportation, power generation infrastructure, marine projects, oil & gas pipeline constructions, irrigation & water supply, utilities and urban infrastructure.

 For press backgrounder on Hindustan Construction Co.
 Ltd (HCC) click here